surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 Three brokers, each pinned to a different GCP zone.
 Every partition has one leader and one follower — almost certainly in different zones.

 - Kafka is a **durable, ordered, high-throughput log on a network**.
 You write messages into it (produce), and other systems read from it (consume) at their own pace.
-Unlike a message queue — where a message disappears after one consumer reads it — Kafka *keeps* the message for a configurable retention window.
-Multiple consumers can read the same message independently.
 - **Topic**: A named stream of messages.
 Think of it like a table name or a named channel.
 Example: `warehouse.rack.size`.
 - **Partition**: A topic is split into N ordered sub-logs called partitions.
 Each partition is an append-only file on disk.
 Messages within one partition are strictly ordered; across partitions, there is no ordering guarantee.